All the Light We Cannot See (miniseries): Recurring guest stars

+Episodes

 Production

 In March 2019, Netflix and 21 Laps Entertainment acquired the rights to develop a limited television series adaptation of the novel with Shawn Levy, Dan Levine and Josh Barry executive producing.
 In September 2021, it was announced that Netflix had given the production a series order consisting of four episodes, with Steven Knight writing the series and Levy directing all episodes.
 In December 2021, it was announced that Aria Mia Loberti would play as Marie-Laure.